South Shetland Islands Cruise Port

 The Penguin Emporium is a great place to find unique souvenirs from the South Shetland Islands.
 Located near the cruise port, this shop offers a wide selection of items, from t-shirts and hats to mugs and keychains.
 They also have a variety of local artwork, including paintings and sculptures.
 Prices are reasonable and the staff is friendly and helpful.

-Is South Shetland Islands a good port?
+South Shetland Islands Weather Forecast

 Yes, South Shetland Islands is a great cruise port.
 The islands are home to a variety of wildlife, including penguins, seals, and whales, and offer stunning views of the Antarctic landscape.
 There are also a number of historical sites to explore, such as the remains of a whaling station and a British research station.

+South Shetland Islands cruise port has a safety score of 7.6 out of 10, ranking #214 of 490 ports in Other (Asia/Africa/Middle East).
 The South Shetland Islands cruise port is generally considered to be a safe destination for travelers.
 The islands are part of the Antarctic Treaty System, which means that they are protected from military activity and are monitored by the Antarctic Treaty Secretariat.
 Additionally, the cruise ships that visit the islands are subject to strict safety regulations and are regularly inspected by the International Maritime Organization.

 The South Shetland Islands cruise port does not have any car rental options available.
 The closest car rental option is located in Punta Arenas, Chile, which is approximately a two-hour drive away.
 There are several car rental companies in Punta Arenas, including Hertz, Avis, Europcar, and Budget.
 All of these companies offer a variety of vehicles, from economy cars to luxury vehicles.
 Prices vary depending on the type of vehicle and the length of the rental.